 - Several variable-frequency drive (VFD) projects optimizing heating and cooling in buildings for around 1,000 Tons eCO2 avoided

-- Long-term electricity purchasing agreement with ConEd for 40% of purchased electricity compromised of renewable energy
+- Long-term electricity purchasing agreement with ConEd for 40% of purchased electricity comprised of renewable energy

 - Connecticut Institute for Resiliency and Climate Adaptation (CIRCA) established in January 2014

-- Signed Department of Energy’s Workplace Charging Challenge pledge: 3 active EV charging stations with more on the way
+- Department of Energy’s Workplace Charging Challenge pledge signed: 5 active EV charging stations and an expanding EV fleet

 In addition, new building construction has accounted for a majority of Direct Source Emissions increase in recent years.
 A breakdown of UConn’s emission sources can be seen below.